xatusbetazx17/Universal-Auto-Adapting-Motor-System/README.md

   delay(2000);
 }

 /** If temperature is too high, reduce speed by 50%.
-Return false if we can't salvage. */ bool reduceSpeedDueToOverheat() {
+Return false if we can't fix. */ bool reduceSpeedDueToOverheat() {
   targetSpeed *= 0.5f;
   if (targetSpeed < 10.0f) {